civicrm/civicrm-docs/README.md

-## CiviCRM documentation infrastructure
+# CiviCRM documentation infrastructure

 A summary of CiviCRM's documentation infrastructure.

-## Accessing documentation

-CiviCRM documentation is currently found in many different sources.
-Our long term vision is to have it all published at https://docs.civicrm.org/.

-Documentation is organised into books, which are accessible at URLs as follows https://docs.civicrm.org/[name]/  By default, a URL in the above format will redirect to https://docs.civicrm.org/[name]/en/stable which shows the latest stable documentation in English.

-Books may also be available in different lanaguages and have different editions (e.g. 4.6, 4.7) (which typically map to the version of CiviCRM that they are documenting.

-The very latest documentation (which may be incomplete / unfinished) can be accessed at https://docs.civicrm.org/[name]/en/latest.
+Note: If you just want to read our documentation, please see https://civicrm.org/documentation for an up to date list of documentation for users, administrators and developers.

 ## Contributing to documentation

-All CiviCRM documentation should be written in Markdown, following [mkdocs](http://www.mkdocs.org) conventions, and stored in a git repository, such as https://github.com/civicrm/civicrm-user-guide.
+Our documentation is currently split between a readthedocs at https://docs.civicrm.org, and a wiki at https://wiki.civicrm.org.
+Our aim is to move all documentation to readthedocs.
+To aid with the migration, please avoid making substantial improvements to the wiki and focus your efforts on improving documentation in readthedocs.

+Once we have moved the majority of our documentation from the wiki to readthedocs, we will switch the documentation home page from https://civicrm.org/documentation to https://docs.civicrm.org/ and retire the wiki for documentation.

+The rest of this document focuses on readthedocs based documentation.

-See https://civicrm.org/improve-documentation for how to get started contributing to our documentation.
-If you have any questions about how stuff works, or how to start contributing, please join the [documentation mailing list](http://lists.civicrm.org/lists/info/civicrm-docs) and email the list with your question.
-We'll be very glad to help you get going.
+If you have any questions about how stuff works, or how to start contributing, please ask in the documentation chat room (https://chat.civicrm.org/civicrm/channels/documentation).

+### How documentation is organised

+CiviCRM documentation is organised into various *books*.
+The source text for these books is stored in various git repositories, for example https://github.com/civicrm/civicrm-user-guide.
+Books can be translated into different languages.
+A seperate repository is used for each langauge.
+Different versions of a book can be made if required by creating branches in a repository.
+See *Defining books* below for more information.

+All documentation is written in Markdown, and is structured following [mkdocs](http://www.mkdocs.org) conventions.

-## Updating documentation
+## Publishing updates to documentation

-Books are auto be updated when the corresponding branch is updated their repository.
+Books are automatically published when the corresponding branch is updated their repository.
 This is typically acheived by making edits and submitting a pull request.
 Any emails listed in the commits that are submitted as part of the pull request will receive an email with a summary of the update process.

 If required, a book can be manually updated by calling a URL in the following format: https://docs.civicrm.org/admin/publish/{book}/{en}/{branch}.